sofibox/aipdb/readme.md

         ./aipdb check --ip-address 1.2.3.4 --verbose or ./aipdb check --ip-address 1.2.3.4 -v

 -s, --scripting
     This option is use to enable scripting mode.
-When this option is enabled, you can the script status code to determine if the script was successful or not.
+When this option is enable, you can get the script return value.
+This is useful when you want to use the script in another script.

     eg:
         ./aipdb check --ip-address 1.2.3.4 --scripting